giselatt/corpus_monodicum/edisjon/README.md

 contains the following files:

-1) xx_description: description of mss
+1) xx_description.md: description of mss
-2) xx_table: table of sequences contained in the mss (not updated any more, see next item)
+2) xx_table.md: table of sequences contained in the mss (not updated any more, see next item)
-3) xx_digitalisat: new and updated table including links to the b/w-scans of the AM-fragments
+3) xx_digitalisat.md: new and updated table including links to the b/w-scans of the AM-fragments
-4) list of items (incipits/feasts) missing in CM
+4) xx_missing.md: list of items (incipits/feasts) missing in CM
-5) possibly: document with comments to be checked
+5) xx_comments.md: possibly: document with comments to be checked

 ---